mecheasy/gazanamesjson/README.md

 # gazanamesjson
-JSON and CSV of victims of Israeli bombing in Oct 2023.
-From Gaza Ministry of Health
+JSON and CSV for victims of Israeli bombing from Oct 7 to Oct 26 2023.
+Includes name, sex, number, ID, and age.
+From Gaza Ministry of Health.
+I will update this once Gaza Ministry of Health releases another list.
+Please use it to do whatever you want.